rx/presenters/README.md

 Now lets talk about a new client like an iOS or Android client.
 If we go native, we can now add Java and Swift to that list.
 We are up to 7 technologies/languages!
 We didn't even add any popular extras like coffeescript, haml, sass, and we left out frameworks.

 What if you could write all my user interface in Ruby and have it rendered natively in ANY client?
-The voom-presenters _enable_ that.
+The COPRL _enable_ that.
 It is a Ruby DSL that describes a user interface.
 It generates an intermediate Presenter Object Model (POM).
 The POM is a declarative user interface that can be rendered by a POM client.
 The presenters gem provides a web client as a fully functional implementation that both renders natively as a Rails templating engine and as a Rack app.